sammydjohari/HI---The-first-web-app-project-nr-1-/README.md

 # webappHP
-Creating some kind of Harry Potter character gallery using an API.
+Creating some kind of dog gallery using an API.